Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: Introduction

 The paper is organized as follows.
-In Section~\ref{Sec:Model}, we present the Bayesian modeling adopted for optical flow estimation in the context of partial image observations.
-In Section~\ref{sec:4}, we first define the objectives of uncertainty quantification and the criteria evaluating the quality of the error estimates.
-We then introduce our tempering approximations of the posterior.
-Simulation of the tempered posterior by gradient-based MCMC algorithms to achieve effective uncertainty quantization is discussed in Section~\ref{sec:MCMCgrad}.
+In section~\ref{sec:4}, we first define the Bayesian context and objectives of uncertainty quantification, but also the criteria for evaluating the quality of error estimates.
+We then introduce our chilled approximations of the posterior in Section~\ref{sec:chillingTheory} and study their properties.
+Simulation of the chilled posterior by gradient-based MCMC algorithms to achieve effective uncertainty quantization is discussed in Section~\ref{sec:MCMCgrad}.
+In Section~\ref{Sec:Model}, we present the specific Bayesian modeling adopted for the specific inverse problem of interest: AMV estimation in the context of partial image observations.
 In Section~\ref{sec:numEval}, we numerically evaluate the proposed algorithms on synthetic and real weather data.
-Finally, the appendix collects the technical proofs and some details about the algorithms.
+Finally, the appendix collects some technical proofs and details about the algorithms.